 Here are a few Cliff Notes on skiing Stowe:

 The resort has won several “green” accolades.
 It is the first and only US resort to receive the Audubon Green Community Award.
-Two thousand acres of forest has been dedicated to preservation.
-An elaborately engineered water system using run off from the Spruce Peak project and including a 110-million-gallon snowmaking lake, protects the nearby West Branch stream.
+Two thousand acres of forest have been dedicated to preservation.
+An elaborately engineered water system using runoff from the Spruce Peak project and including a 110-million-gallon snowmaking lake protects the nearby West Branch stream.

-Stowe Mountain Lodge just celebrated its first anniversary.
-Like the rest of Spruce Peak, the Lodge is quite luxurious, elegantly designed, with all the ski-swank of Deer Valley, Utah minus the celebrities (Actually, I’m not sure about that!).
+Like the rest of Spruce Peak, the Stowe Mountain Lodge is quite luxurious, elegantly designed, with all the ski-swank of Deer Valley, Utah minus the celebrities (Actually, I’m not sure about that!).